Kadoa icon

 When Clive Humby coined the term "data is the new oil" in 2006, he meant that data, like oil, isn't useful in its raw state.
 It needs to be refined, processed, and turned into something useful; its value lies in its potential.

-Fast forward to today, this quote is more true than ever as we're drowing in data, 80% of which is unstructured and largely untapped.
+Fast-forward to today, this quote is more true than ever as we're drowning in data, 80% of which is unstructured and largely untapped.

 • 80-90% of the world’s data is unstructured in formats like HTML, PDF, CSV, or email